alexadmin/it_overview/README.md

 # Job processes

 - Create task, describe it.
 How you will do it.
 Count all cooperation people, create agreament with all people.
 Before production deployment write plan of installation and reverce and backup steps
-- QA engineers should work with GUI only
+- QA (junior, manual) engineers should work with GUI only

 # Deployment environment